 6. Remove silky tofu from heat after 15 minutes.
 Drain the excess water.

 7. Spread oyster sauce, light soy sauce and dark soy sauce and top with fried shallots+garlic & chopped spring onions as garnish.
-Optional: add 1 tbsp fried shallot oil.
+Optional: add 1 tablespoon fried shallot oil.

 8. Serve hot.